-We have received many comments recently regarding the costs of taking a pet to England.
-Every pet flying into England must arrive as manifested cargo.
-You cannot fly into England with a pet in the cabin or as checked baggage.
+We receive many comments regarding the costs of taking a pet to England.
+Every pet flying into England must arrive as manifest (air) cargo.
+You cannot fly into England with a pet in the cabin or as checked baggage unless it is a service dog or an emotional support animal entering the UK directly from the United States.
 This is a rule of commerical airlines; it is not a requirement of the United Kingdom.

-Please note that these charges are as of June, 2010.
+Please note that these charges are being updated.
 They are subject to change.
-Pet travel to England certainly needs to be budgeted.
-Similiarly, so does preparation as the rabies titer test needs to be done 3 months in advance of travel for cats, dogs and ferrets entering from high-rabies countries.
+Pet travel to the United Kingdom certainly needs to be budgeted.
+Similarly, so does preparation as the rabies titer test needs to be done 3 months in advance of travel for cats, dogs and ferrets entering from high-rabies countries.

 More information on our taking your pet to England.